 - 3. Loosen the cable by turning the wrench counterclockwise three or four turns. - 4.
 If the spare tire has not lowered, tighten the cable all the way and then loosen it at least two times.

-If the spare tire did lower to the ground, continue with Step 9 under Removing the Spare Tire and Tools on page 5-72.

-5. If you still cannot lower the spare tire to the ground, see Secondary Latch System on page 5-82.
+If the spare tire did lower to the ground, continue with Step 5 under "Removing the Spare Tire (Vehicles with the Rear Convenience Center)" listed previously. - 5.
+If you still cannot lower the spare tire to the ground, see Secondary Latch System on page 5-81.